Maurice Ager

 Maurice Darnell Ager (born February 9, 1984) is an American former professional basketball player.
-He played at the collegiate level for the Michigan State Spartans from 2002 until 2006, and earned a spot on the 19-and-under USA basketball team in the summer of 2004.
-As a junior, Ager led the Spartans to the NCAA Final Four in 2005, averaging 14 points per game.
-As a senior, Ager led the Big Ten in scoring, averaging just below 20 points per contest, and participated in the dunk contest at the 2006 Final Four.
-Ager was selected by the Dallas Mavericks in the NBA draft with the 28th overall pick.
-In 2008, Ager was included in a trade between the Dallas Mavericks and New Jersey Nets.
+He played college basketball for the Michigan State Spartans from 2002 until 2006.
+Ager led the Spartans to the NCAA Final Four as a junior in 2005 and averaged 14 points per game.
+He led the Big Ten Conference in scoring during his senior season.
+Ager was selected by the Dallas Mavericks with 28th overall pick of the 2006 NBA draft.
+He played parts of four seasons in the National Basketball Association (NBA) for the Dallas Mavericks, New Jersey Nets and Minnesota Timberwolves.
+Ager also played in the NBA Development League and in Spain.

-Ager is also a music producer and was considered for a Grammy Award for his song "Far From Home."
-Ager released his debut album, Moe Town Vol. 1, in 2013.
-In 2014, Ager created "Moe Ager Hoop School," a basketball enrichment program which serves to develop young, up-and-coming basketball players worldwide.
-Ager has provided his program all over the world in areas including America, Canada, Spain, China, South America, Africa, and is currently active in Hanoi, Vietnam.

-Basketball career
+Ager became a record producer after his retirement from playing.
+He has lived in China and Vietnam where he ran basketball camps for children.

+Early life

+Ager was raised in Detroit, Michigan.
+His mother, Mattie Ager, was a doo-wop singer and married an architect and instrumentalist, Melvin Rucker.
+Ager attended Crockett High School where he averaged 24 points, 7 rebounds and 4 assists as a senior on the basketball team.

-College
+College career

-Ager attended Michigan State from 2002–2006.
+Ager attended Michigan State from 2002 to 2006.
 In his freshman year, he averaged 6.7 points per game as the Spartans advanced to the Elite Eight before losing to Texas.
 As a sophomore in 2004, he increased his scoring average to 8.5 points per game while averaging 22.5 minutes per game.

 In 2005, Ager was the top scorer for Michigan State, averaging 14.1 points per game while averaging 26.3 minutes per game.
 He led the Spartans to the Final Four by defeating Kentucky in a double-overtime game in the Elite Eight.
 He was named to the Austin All-Regional team after averaging 16.8 points and 5 rebounds a game.
 Ager scored 24 points against North Carolina in the Final Four, but the Spartans lost to the eventual national champions.

 Ager again led the Spartans in scoring in 2006, as he averaged 19.3 points per game as a senior.
 On November 22, 2005, at the Maui Invitational Tournament, Ager faced off against Gonzaga's Adam Morrison.
 Down by three, Ager sank a three-point shot at the buzzer to send the game into overtime.
 Despite Ager's team-high 36 points, Gonzaga knocked off the Spartans in triple overtime 109–106.
 The next day Ager led the Spartans with 20 points to defeat Arizona 74–71 in overtime.

 Ager finished his career with 1,554 points with the Spartans.